liaochenlanruo/pgcgap/docs/index.md

 ### CoreTree
 Amino acids file (With “.faa” as the suffix) and nucleotide (With “.ffn” as the suffix) file of each strain placed into two directories (default: “./Results/Annotations/AAs/” and “./Results/Annotations/CDs/”).
 The “.faa” and “.ffn” files of same strain should have the same prefix name.
 The name of protein IDs and gene IDs should be started with the strain name.
 The “Prokka” software was suggested to generate the input files.
 If the “--Assemble” function was run first, the files will be generated automatically.
 If the “--CDsPath” was set to “NO”, the nucleotide files will not be needed.

+### MASH
+Genomes files (complete or draft) in a directory (Default: Results/Assembles/Scaf/Illumina under the working directory).

 ### OrthoF
 A set of protein sequence files (one per species) in FASTA format under a directory (default: “./Results/Annotations/AAs/”).
 If the “--Assemble” function was run first, the files will be generated automatically.